 Frequently asked questions about HbbTV 2.0.

-Version 1.5 of the HbbTV specification introduces support for HTTP adaptive streaming (based on MPEG-DASH), improving the perceived quality of video presentation on busy or slow Internet connections.
-It also enables content providers to protect DASH delivered content with potentially multiple DRM technologies based on the MPEG CENC specification, improving efficiency in markets where more than one DRM technology will be used.
+TS 102 796 V1.2.1 (often called HbbTV 1.5) introduced support for HTTP adaptive streaming (based on MPEG-DASH), improving the perceived quality of video presentation on busy or slow Internet connections.
+It also enabled content providers to protect DASH delivered content with potentially multiple DRM technologies based on the MPEG CENC specification, improving efficiency in markets where more than one DRM technology will be used.

-This errata document contains a set of identified and resolved errata to the HbbTV specification published as ETSI TS 102 796 v1.2.1
+This errata document contains a set of identified and resolved errata to the HbbTV specification published as ETSI TS 102 796 v1.2.1.
+This document contains all agreed errata and replaces errata 2 and errata 1.

 This is the first errata to TS 102 796 1.2.1.
 The contents are fully included in errata 2.
 It is preserved here purely for the record and should not be used.